Intercity Project | Flow Symposium

 2704 N. Whipple St. Chicago, IL

 Azimuth Projects is pleased to present Bricoleur, an interactive installation created by Sarah Beth Woods and hair braiding experience by Fatimata Traore.
-Woods produces sculptural works made of brightly colored hair extensions, found objects, textiles, and chains as a means to explore identity, beauty culture, and femininity.
+Woods produces sculptural works made of brightly colored hair extensions and found objects as a means to explore identity, beauty culture, and femininity.
 Traore is a professional hair stylist who has been practicing African hair braiding for over 20 years.
 These two artists will create an experience that bridges sculptural materials and the craft of hair braiding.
 Hair braiding is first come first serve with a suggested $10 donation.
-Jeloff rice with chicken and vegetables will be served in tasting portions.

 Hair Braiding event sponsored by the Jane Addams Hull-House Museum